< Browse to Previous Essay | Browse to Next Essay >

 An Unlikely Benefactor

 Gorton, who had become a U.S. Senator since helping to bring about creation of the Mariners, took the search to Nintendo of North America, located in the Seattle suburb of Redmond.
 He spoke with Minoru Arakawa (b.
 1946), the company’s president, about the need for a buyer to keep the team in Seattle.
-Arakawa mentioned that to his billionaire father-in-law, Hiroshi Yamauchi (b.
-1927), president of Nintendo in Japan.
+Arakawa mentioned that to his billionaire father-in-law, Hiroshi Yamauchi (1927-2013), president of Nintendo in Japan.
 Yamauchi said he would pay the $100 million, not because he cared about baseball, but in gratitude to a community that had helped his company become the world’s leading producer of video games.

 The stunning development presented a challenge: Any buyer would have to be approved by baseball’s other owners, and they were wary of foreign investors.
 Anticipating resistance to Yamauchi, Gorton set out to recruit local people as minority owners.
 Joining Arakawa and chairman Howard Lincoln (b.
 1940) from Nintendo was a group of young Microsoft millionaires led by Chris Larson (b. ca. 1959), and a smaller contingent from McCaw Cellular Communications headed by John E. McCaw Jr. (b. ca. 1951).
 Adding longer community ties were John Ellis (b.
 1928), CEO of Puget Power and Light Co., and Frank Shrontz (b. ca. 1931), chairman and CEO of Boeing.